soumilhooda/SoumilH/index.md

-Currently trying a grip on API based Blockchain technology!
+Currently away trying a grip on API based Blockchain technology and a few statistical models!

 Last interesting read -